CarawaysClass/carawaysclass.github.io/itse1350/itse1350-syllabus-14wk.md

 To be successful in this class, the student must:

 * Have Internet access.
-* Have access to our textbook (digital or physical).
+* Have a license to access the MindTap version of our course.
 >**NOTE**:  I am still working with our publisher to determine the exact ISBN required for our course.
 I will update this section once I have this information.

 ## Instructor Guidelines and Policies